CasparKielwein/Aaargh/Mechanics.md

 #### Prone
 Standing up requires a move action.
 #### Slowed
+A slowed creature can only move half their usual speed.
 #### Immobilized
+An immobilized creature has a speed of zero.
 #### Shaken
 #### Stunned
 A hero or monster who is stunned, cannot take any actions until the condition ends.